jmcastagnetto/paper-monkeypox-latam-caribbean/README.md

 # Code and data for the paper:
 ## "*Monkeypox in Latin America and the Caribbean: first response and challenge ahead after the first 12 weeks of the 2022 outbreak*"

-(Paper authors: Antonio Quispe & Jesus M. Castanetto)
+(Paper authors: Antonio Quispe & Jesus M. Castagnetto)

 [![DOI](https://zenodo.org/badge/525018011.svg)](https://zenodo.org/badge/latestdoi/525018011)